Last Updated on February 28, 2023 by The Filtery

 Can Hand Sanitizer Be Certified Organic?

 Yes.
-You’ll notice that some of the products below are certified organic and others aren’t.
-Some use some organically-grown ingredients, but not enough to warrant an organic label for the entire product.
+You’ll notice that a couple of the products listed here are certified organic and others aren’t.
+Some brands use some organically-grown ingredients, but not enough to warrant an organic label for the entire product.
 Sometimes companies choose not to obtain a certification from a third-party label because of how costly it can be for a small business.

-Just remember that just because something has an organic label doesn’t automatically mean it’s non-toxic, and just because somethings is not organic doesn’t mean it’s automatically unsafe or unhealthy.
+Just remember that just because something has an organic label doesn’t automatically mean it’s non-toxic, and just because something is not organic doesn’t mean it’s automatically unsafe or unhealthy.

 Hand Sanitizer & BPA (Be Careful With Receipts!)